aide-qc/deploy/website/content/_index.md

 <tr>
 <td >
 To start, we look at the circuit above and notice a sub-circuit called out as `amplification`.
-It has a very specific structure - a patturn of Hadamard and X gates on all qubits, followed by a multi-qubit control-Z operation, and ended with another Hadamard/X broadcast operation.
+It has a very specific structure - a pattern of Hadamard and X gates on all qubits, followed by a multi-qubit control-Z operation, and ended with another Hadamard/X broadcast operation.
 AIDE-QC and QCOR express this common pattern (so-called compute-action-uncompute) via a special compute {...} action {...} syntax.
 Note here also that qubit and sub-qreg extraction is possible on a provided qreg, and all single-qubit gates can be controlled on one or many qubits.
 </td>